aws/aws-graviton-getting-started/software/ChromeAndPuppeteer.md

 It can serve as a replacement for  Phantomjs.
 “PhantomJS (phantomjs.org) is a headless WebKit scriptable with JavaScript.
 The latest stable release is version 2.1.
-Important: PhantomJS development is suspended until further notice (see #15344 for more details).“ The APIs are different, so the browser related code has to be adapted when moving from PhantomJS to Puppeteer.
+Important: PhantomJS development is suspended until further notice (see #15344 for more details).“ The APIs are different, so code targetting PhantomJS has to be rewritten when moving to Puppeteer (see Appendix).
 Puppeteer has 466 contributors and 364k users.

 ### Get a recent version of NodeJS.